-Having promised that a professional grade iMac was on the way back at a briefing in April, Apple has given us a first look at the new iMac Pro, a Space Grey beast of a machine, and promised that it will arrive in December this year.
-Want to read more about the iMac Pro?
-We have an iMac Pro preview here.
+Having promised that a professional-grade iMac was on the way back at a briefing in April, Apple has given us a first look at the new iMac Pro, a Space Grey beast of a machine, and promised that it will arrive in December this year.

-WWDC gave us all the first peek at this new professional-grade iMac, but it wasn't the first time we had heard talk of it.
+WWDC gave us our first peek at this new professional-grade iMac, but Apple revealed its existence a bit earlier.

-"So many of our customers were moving to iMac that we saw a path to address many, many more of those that were finding themselves limited by Mac Pro through a next generation iMac," Federighi said at the time.
+"So many of our customers were moving to iMac that we saw a path to address many, many more of those that were finding themselves limited by Mac Pro through a next-generation iMac," Federighi said.

-At WWDC in June, the iMac Pro was officially revealed, alongside updates to the rest of the iMac range.
-If you want to find out more about the new 21-inch iMac, our review of that model is here: 21-5inch 2017 iMac review and if you want to find out more about the 27-inch iMac, our review of that model is here: 27-inch 2017 iMac review.
+(The iMac Pro appeared alongside updates to the rest of the iMac range.
+If you want to find out more about the new 21-inch iMac, our review of that model is here: 21-5inch 2017 iMac review; and if you want to find out more about the 27-inch iMac, our review of that model is here: 27-inch 2017 iMac review.)

-But it's not just its outward appearance, on the inside of the iMac Pro Apple has had to completely rethink the thermal architecture in order to house the new components.
-The result is a new fan system that offers an 80 percent increase in cooling capacity, according to the company.
-Apple says that the new system "allows for upgraded internals without making more noise.”
+But it's not just the outward appearance that's changed: on the inside, Apple has had to completely rethink the thermal architecture in order to house the new components.
+The result is a new fan system that offers a claimed 80 percent increase in cooling capacity.
+Apple says the new system "allows for upgraded internals without making more noise".

-Apple explained: “We reengineered the whole system and designed an entirely new thermal architecture to pack extraordinary performance into the elegant, quiet iMac enclosure our customers love — iMac Pro is a huge step forward and there's never been anything like it."
+A company spokesperson added: "We reengineered the whole system and designed an entirely new thermal architecture to pack extraordinary performance into the elegant, quiet iMac enclosure our customers love. iMac Pro is a huge step forward and there's never been anything like it."

 As for whether the iMac display will double up as a touchscreen, the answer is no.

-Back at the April briefing, Phil Schiller was asked about whether Apple would consider adding a touch screen to the iMac.
-His response: "No".
+Back at the April briefing, Phil Schiller was asked about whether Apple would consider adding a touchscreen display to the iMac.
+His response was simple: "No".
 His colleague Craig Federighi suggested that the iPad Pro offers a far better drawing experience.

 During the keynote Apple talked often of machine learning and other high performance uses, in a bid to emphasis the pro nature of this machine.

-The iMac Pro will offer 32GB ECC Memory as standard, but will be configurable to 64GB or 128GB ECC Memory when it launches in December.
+The iMac Pro will offer 32GB ECC memory as standard, but will be configurable to 64GB or 128GB.

 The iMac Pro will offer a 1TB SSD as standard, but is configurable to up to 4TB SSD.